joeording3/enhanced-video-downloader-2024/README.md

 ### Content Script Features

 - **Draggable Download Button**: Appears on video pages with customizable position
-- **Per-Site Memory**: Button position and visibility saved per website
+- **Per-Site Memory**: Button position and visibility saved per website.
+If you hide the button for a site (via Options/Popup), the content script pauses its injection loop and removes any injected buttons until you show it again.
 - **Visual Feedback**: Button changes appearance during download process
 - **Error Handling**: Clear error messages with troubleshooting suggestions